 Breaking a lease for any of the above reasons or in any conditions not previously outlined can have tangible consequences for tenants.

-Louisiana state law does require landlords to take reasonable steps to rerent their unit when a tenant breaks their lease.
+Louisiana state law does require landlords to take reasonable steps to re-rent their unit when a tenant breaks their lease.
 This is referred to as the landlord’s duty to “mitigate damages”.
-This means that if you leave your lease early and your landlord rerents the unit before your lease ends, then the rent received from the new tenant will apply to your debt.
+This means that if a tenant leaves the lease early and a landlord re-rents the unit before the lease ends, then the rent received from the new tenant will apply to the tenant’s debt.

-According to Louisiana code § 2002, Gray v.
+According to Louisiana Code § 2002, Gray v.
 Kanavel, 508 So.2d 970 (La.
 Ct.
 App.
-1987), your landlord must make reasonable efforts to rerent their unit instead of charging you for the total remaining rent due under the lease.
-If your landlord rerents the property quickly, all you’ll be responsible for is the amount of time the unit was vacant.
+1987), a landlord must make reasonable efforts to re-rent their unit instead of charging a tenant for the total remaining rent due under the lease.
+If a landlord re-rents the property quickly, the tenant will only be responsible for the amount of time the unit was vacant.